mohsenpedramnia/resolve/docs/read-side.md

 }
 ```

 In the configuration object, specify the View Model's name and the path to the file containing projection definition.
-You can also specify the View Model snapshot storage adapter.
+You can also specify the View Model snapshot adapter.
 Use the **serializeState** and **deserializeState** options to specify paths to a View Model's serializer and deserializer functions.

 ### Custom Read Models